XavierAP/etc/crypto/README.md

 # crypto
-Homework from the Stanford "massive open online course" [crypto-class.org](http://crypto-class.org) which I did not finish -- extremely cool but extremely outside my field of professional interest.
+Homework in C# from the Stanford "massive open online course" [crypto-class.org](http://crypto-class.org) which I did not finish -- extremely cool but extremely outside my field of professional interest.

 - [**`BirthdayAttack.cs`**](BirthdayAttack.cs)